a1044438870/3den-Enhanced-Translation/README.md

 * Download StringForge from the link (s.a)
 * Open the stringtable.xml with StringForge
 * On the left side you'll see a tree view containing all localisations
-* Select a loclisation and edit it (filling in missing languages)
+* Select a localisation and edit it (filling in missing languages)
 * Save the stringtable.xml
 * Create a pull request